 We are currently running a trial kerbside organics (food and garden) collection in Clunes township.
 This service is free to residents during the trial.
+The fogo bin accepts NO bags.
 Residents will continue to have their landfill bin collected weekly and recycling bin fortnightly.

-The current trial has been extended until end of March 2023, which will allow more data to be gathered to inform future decisions on organics services across the Shire.
+The current trial has been extended until a decision about future services across the Shire is made.
+This will allow more data to be gathered to inform future services across the Shire.

 What can I put in my organics bin?